datacontroller/docs.datacontroller.io/docs/dci-deploysasviya.md

 ### Database
 Whilst we do recommend that Data Controller configuration tables are stored in a database for concurrency reasons, it is also possible to use a BASE engine library, which is adequate if you only have a few users.

-Let us know which database you are using and we will provide the DDL.
-We have customers in production using Oracle, Postgres, Netezza, SQL Server to name a few.
+To migrate the control library to a database, first perform a regular deployment, and afterwards you can generate the DDL and update the settings file..

-Simply run the provided DDL script to create the tables and initial configuration data in your chosen database.
-Make sure the system account (see prerequisites) has full read / write access.
+Make sure the system account (see above) has full read / write access.

 !!! note
     "Modify schema" privileges are not required.